 Step into inner-city life or retreat to private beaches without a soul in sight.
 Escape to the wild or relax in luxury.
 It’s all yours to enjoy.

 A vibrant city that loves to party

 Adelaide loves to party – especially during Mad March which is when the city is at its most festive and the days are long and nights balmy.
-From the east end to the west the city plays host to a smorgasbord of world-famous musical and sporting acts when the Fringe Festival and WOMAdelaide drive the city into party mode There’s always something happening in Adelaide - check out our what’s on calendar for next weekend, next month and next year.
+From the east end to the west the city plays host to a smorgasbord of world-famous musical and sporting acts when Adelaide Fringe, Adelaide Festival, Adelaide 500 and WOMAdelaide drive the city into party mode There’s always something happening in Adelaide - check out our what’s on calendar for next weekend, next month and next year.